 Across all our systems we have calculated that an estimated 800MWh’s of electricity is exported to the grid, only receiving a low tariff for the export, or none at all.
 We took the concept of a peer-to-peer trading system through the Ofgem Sandbox initiative.
 The results from the initiative are on our website, with current legislation preventing Energise Barnsley from executing a peer-to-peer platform for these purposes, unless partnered with a sole supplier.
 Energise Barnsley has subsequently fed into the Council’s proposal to become a ‘white label’ energy supplier.

 Our third innovation project saw Energise Barnsley led a collaboration of academic and commercial partners, successfully applying to and delivering a feasibility report for the BEIS Competition for Domestic Demand Side Response.
 The purpose of the feasibility study was to show that we could shift air source heat pump demand, and shift ‘solar peaking’ as well, with a view to scaling operations nationally, to provide a domestic commercial demand side response model.

 Image: CC Stock Photo

-- Solar PV is the workhorse in our solar/battery storage model and, given the current cost price of residential batteries, it is the solar that is effectively subsidising some of the battery costs when installed together.
+- Solar PV is the workhorse in their solar/battery storage model and, given the current cost price of residential batteries, it is the solar that is effectively subsidising some of the battery costs when installed together.

-- Battery storage increases self-consumption levels and those kilo watt hours which have been generated by the solar and not utilised in full by the home with the installation can be used by neighbours in our model.
+- Battery storage increases self-consumption levels and those kilo watt hours which have been generated by the solar and not utilised in full by the home with the installation can be used by neighbours in their model.

 Measures of success?